This is an experimental technology

 MediaSource object, which is a container for information like the ready state of the media for being played, and references to multiple

 SourceBuffer objects that represent the different chunks of media that make up the entire stream.
 MSE gives us finer grained control over how much and how often content is fetched, and some control over memory usage details, such as when buffers are evicted.
-It lays the groundwork for adaptive bitrate streaming clients (such as those using DASH or HLS) to be built upon its extensible API.
+It lays the groundwork for adaptive bitrate streaming clients (such as those using DASH or HLS) to be built on its extensible API.

 Creating assets that work with MSE in modern browsers is a laborious process, taking both significant time, computing power, and energy.
 The usage of external utilities to massage the content into a suitable format is required.
-While browser support for using the various media containers with MSE is spotty, usage of the H.264 video codec, AAC audio codec, and MP4 container format is a common baseline.
+While browser support for the various media containers with MSE is spotty, usage of the H.264 video codec, AAC audio codec, and MP4 container format is a common baseline.
 MSE also provides an API for runtime detection of container and codec support.

 DASH moves lots of logic out of the network protocol and into the client side application logic, using the simpler HTTP protocol to fetch files.
 Indeed, one can support DASH with a simple static file server, which is also great for CDNs.
 This is in direct contrast with previous streaming solutions that required expensive licenses for propriety non-standard client/server protocol implementations.